LennartHennigs/RG35XX-H-Notes/README.md

 - The SD card has two partitions: `BATOCERA` and `SHARE`.
 We will only concern ourselves with the `SHARE` partition.
 - On `SHARE` are the folders for adding content onto the device.
-- The `bios` folder is the place where to add BIOS files (see below).
+- The `bios/` folder is the place where to add BIOS files (see below).
-- The `roms` folder contains folders for the different emulators for your games.
+- The `roms/` folder contains folders for the different emulators for your games.
 Most of the folder names are self-explanatory.
-See below a list of specific game port folders.

 ## BIOS Files